 Perfect!
 Tres satisfaits des cours et de la pedagogie.
 Jennifer est fiable, ponctuelle .
 Elle explique tres bien les point forts et les points faibles a son eleve et explique comment s'ameliorer.

-Thousands of teachers can teach you violin.
+Thousands of tutors can teach you violin.
 Find private lessons closest to you.

 Our professors write articles about their subjects to help you better understand the material.